 Income Tax Expense.
-Income tax expense from continuing operations was \$191 million for the first quarter of fiscal 2005, compared to \$193 million for the first quarter of fiscal 2004.
-The annual effective tax rate is estimated to be 28% for fiscal 2005, compared to the 32% estimated annual effective tax rate recorded during the first quarter of fiscal 2004, and the final rate of 25% for fiscal 2004.
+Income tax expense from continuing operations was \$292 million for the first six months of fiscal 2005, compared to \$361 million for the first six months of fiscal 2004.
+The annual effective tax rate is estimated to be 24% for fiscal 2005, compared to the 30% estimated annual effective tax rate recorded during the first six months of fiscal 2004, and the estimated tax rate of 25% for fiscal 2004.
+The decrease in the estimated rate for fiscal 2005 is primarily the result of a change in the estimate of the amount of research and development costs allocable to our foreign operations under an intercompany cost sharing arrangement, resulting in additional foreign earnings taxed at less than the United States federal statutory tax rate.
+As a result of this change in estimate, the effective tax rate for the first six months of fiscal 2005 of 22% includes a \$55 million tax benefit related to fiscal 2004 and a \$17 million tax benefit related to the first quarter of fiscal 2005.

-The estimated annual effective tax rate for fiscal 2005 is 7% lower than the United States federal statutory rate primarily due to a benefit of approximately 11% related to foreign earnings taxed at less than the United States federal rate, research and development tax credits and an increase in tax benefits recorded arising from the Company's forecast of its ability to use its capital loss carryforwards, partially offset by state taxes of approximately 4%.
-The expected 2005 effective tax rate of 28% is higher than the actual 2004 effective tax rate of 25% due to an increased proportion of royalty income which is taxed at a rate above our effective tax rate.
+The estimated annual effective tax rate for fiscal 2005 is 11% lower than the United States federal statutory rate primarily due to benefits of approximately 11% related to foreign earnings taxed at less than the United States federal rate, 3% related to research and development tax credits and 1% related to tax benefits recorded arising from our forecast of our ability to use our capital loss carryforwards, partially offset by state taxes of approximately 4%.

-As of December 26, 2004, we had a valuation allowance of approximately \$130 million on previously incurred capital losses due to uncertainty as to our ability to generate sufficient capital gains to utilize all capital losses.
+As of March 27, 2005, we had a valuation allowance of approximately \$124 million on previously incurred capital losses due to uncertainty as to our ability to generate sufficient capital gains to utilize all capital losses.
 We will continue to assess the realizability of capital losses.
 The amount of the valuation allowance on capital losses may be adjusted in the future as our ability to utilize capital losses changes.
 A change in the valuation allowance may impact the provision for income taxes in the period the change occurs.
 We are currently considering actions that may result in our ability to utilize some of the capital loss currently reserved, which may result in a reduction of our valuation allowance and tax expense in subsequent quarters.

-Our Segment Results for the First Quarter of Fiscal 2005 Compared to the First Quarter of Fiscal 2004
+Our Segment Results for the Second Quarter of Fiscal 2005 Compared to the Second Quarter of Fiscal 2004

-The following should be read in conjunction with the first quarter financial results of fiscal 2005 for each reporting segment.
+The following should be read in conjunction with the second quarter financial results of fiscal 2005 for each reporting segment.
 See "Notes to Condensed Consolidated Financial Statements - Note 8 - Segment Information."

 QCT Segment.
-QCT revenues for the first quarter of fiscal 2005 were \$865 million, compared to \$752 million for the first quarter of fiscal 2004.
-Equipment and services revenues, primarily from MSM and accompanying RF integrated circuits, were \$848 million for the first quarter of fiscal 2005, compared to \$738 million for the first quarter of fiscal 2004.
-The increase in MSM and accompanying RF integrated circuits revenue was comprised of \$144 million related to higher unit shipments, partially offset by a decrease of \$43 million related to the effects of reductions in average sales prices and changes in product mix.
-Approximately 39 million MSM integrated circuits were sold during the first quarter of fiscal 2005, compared to approximately 32 million for the first quarter of fiscal 2004.
+QCT revenues for the second quarter of fiscal 2005 were \$746 million, compared to \$715 million for the second quarter of fiscal 2004.
+Equipment and services revenues, primarily from MSM and accompanying RF integrated circuits, were \$725 million for the second quarter of fiscal 2005, compared to \$699 million for the second quarter of fiscal 2004.
+The increase in MSM and accompanying RF integrated circuits revenue was comprised of \$108 million related to higher unit shipments, partially offset by a decrease of \$87 million related to the net effects of reductions in average sales prices and changes in product mix.
+Approximately 37 million MSM integrated circuits were sold during the second quarter of fiscal 2005, compared to approximately 32 million for the second quarter of fiscal 2004.